Tools and Utilities

 setting a minimum-move level that will cause PHD2 to ignore most of

 this high-frequency behavior.
-The Guiding Assistant can also show
+The GA can also show

 you other behavior of your system such as overall drift